So, you’ve just gotten a bearded dragon. Congratulations!

 Once your enclosure is set up properly, bearded dragons are easy to care for!

 But remember, these are just the basics of bearded dragon care.
-You can read more about caring for your bearded dragon here.
+To read more about this important topic, check out all our articles on caring for your bearded dragon here.